nadsonfernando/nadsonfernando/README.md

 **About me**

  1. 😄  I am a software architect, I worked in some large and small companies.
- 2. 🔭  I’m currently working on Pareto group, an Artificial Intelligence Company.
+ 2. 🔭  I’m currently working on Pareto group, an Artificial Intelligence company.
  3. 💬  I love Javascript stack
  4. 🌱  Always learning and evolving every day